 I have spent my life with music.
 During the summers of my youth, I either could be found at music camp or listening to music at Tanglewood.
 I then studied music and literature at Sarah Lawrence College where I played chamber music, was solo flute in the orchestra, sang in the college chorus, and was a charter member of the Westchester Chorale.
 After college, I played in pick-up orchestras as a freelance flutist and sang in the New York Choral Society.
 I played solo flute in the Westchester Philharmonic and was a student of Samuel Baron.
 Always active in music, after finishing a doctorate in English and publishing a book on the modern Irish poet Austin Clarke, I taught flute lessons and played chamber music while teaching English on the college level.
 I am still singing (now in the New Chorale Society of Westchester) and playing the flute avocationally.
 I also served as President of the Scarsdale Friends of Music and the Arts, an organization furthering musical performance in the community.

 I inherited a love of music from my family.
 I, too, spent my summers at music camp and Tanglewood, and my weekends, evenings, and early mornings in rehearsals.
 Trained as a classical soprano, I studied voice at New England Conservatory and Juilliard with Edward Zambara and Cynthia Hoffman.
 I earned my BA in music from Columbia University, and two culture-focused masters degrees in Europe.
 Professionally, I combine over 15 years of expertise in culture and communications with experience that ranges from singing with The New York Philharmonic to cooking at Chez Panisse.
-While music remains central to my life, in addition to working at Halpern Program Notes, I run my own business, Emily Halpern Creative, where I am a creative strategist, consultant, and coach for individuals and entrepreneurs working in the arts, culture, and food.
-I help clients chart paths through competitive industries, bring their ideas to life, and share their work strategically, in ways that stay true to who they are.
-Musicians and performers are among my favorite clients.
+While music remains central to my life, in addition to working at Halpern Program Notes, I run my own business, The RePast Project, which offers coaching, consulting, and creative services to help individuals, entrepreneurs, and organizations explore, celebrate, and share their stories.